View Eric Simon's Obituary on NorthJersey.com and share memories

 Dr. Eric Simon

-Eric Simon, 2 months shy of 96, passed away peacefully on Monday, March 30th at his residence in Hackensack, NJ.
+Dr. Eric Simon, a 54 year resident of Teaneck, passed away peacefully on Monday March 30th, 2 months shy of age 96, at his residence in Hackensack, NJ.

 Born in Wiesbaden Germany, at age 14, Eric and his family were uprooted from their home in Wiesbaden, Germany, as they fled Nazi persecution in 1938.